Walk upon England's mountains green?

 - Red Dwarf

-- The episode "Lemons" has the time-traveling crew come across who they think is Jesus in this period, but it turns out to be a different young religious teacher also named Jesus.
+- The episode "Lemons" has the time-traveling crew come across who they think is Jesus in this period, but it turns out to be a different young man also named Jesus.
 Another identical-looking man also named Jesus appears at the very end, but after all the trouble they caused with the first guy the crew chooses not to investigate.

 - There is an Arthurian legend that Jesus traveled to Britain during his lost years — this perhaps explains the idea that Joseph of Arimathea brought the Holy Grail to England after Jesus' death, and thus why the Knights of the Round Table are seeking it there.
 William Blake's poem "And did those feet in ancient time" (better known as the lyrics to "Jerusalem") was inspired by this story ("Jerusalem" is an unofficial national anthem in England.
 If the monarchy were ever ditched it might well gain official status).

 - An episode of Family Guy shows him as a teenager, trying to deal with God being an absentee father who's shacked up with a bimbo.

 Jesus: Uhh, hey dad, so um...
 Things aren't working out too well here.
 Can I come stay with you for a while?God: Gosh, you know, I'd love to, son, but this isn't a very good time right now. *Hangs up, and returns to the girl in his bed*